Interoperable-data/automate-va/docs/USE CASES/CLD.md

 ### Amend an existing CLD

 URI: `/process/CLD/amend`

-SHACL: `/process/CLD/amend#shape`, which contains ONLY the properties which MAY be changed and SHALL NOT contain properties which MAY NOT be changed according to RFU-STR-001.
+SHACL-FORM: `/process/CLD/amend#shape`, which contains ONLY the properties which MAY be changed and SHALL NOT contain properties which MAY NOT be changed according to RFU-STR-001.

 `
 This case is used when a certificate must be amended.
 The “amend”